McConnell 9 Communities

 Play Cochrane is partnering with local elementary schools, building their capacity to develop physical literacy in all students through the training of leaders, teachers, coaches, youth and volunteers in the support and delivery of physical literacy programming.

-The community of Hamilton is engaging partners, promoting learning, and advancing physical literacy through the development of a physical literacy program evaluation tool to support CS4L engagement and implementation in the community.
+The community of Hamilton is engaging partners, promoting learning, and advancing physical literacy through the development of a physical literacy program evaluation tool to support Sport for Life engagement and implementation in the community.

 Community Connections 4 Sport Vancouver is connecting community leaders in sport, recreation, education and health to ensure that all children and youth in Vancouver have equitable opportunities to become physically literate by engaging in quality sport and physical activity.